 The Learning Communities Program, a division of the Tomás Rivera Center, is designed to ease the transition to college.
-In the Fall semester, first-year students are enrolled in up to three Core Curriculum classes with the same group of 25 students.
-Every student in the program will be enrolled in a Freshman Seminar, also a part of the Core Curriculum, to provide frequent interaction with faculty, the opportunity to learn about tools and resources for academic success, and promote critical thinking skills.
+In the fall semester, first-year students are enrolled in linked classes with the same group of 25 students.
+Students in the program will be enrolled in a Freshman Seminar, also a part of the Core Curriculum, to provide frequent interaction with faculty, the opportunity to learn about tools and resources for academic success, and promote critical thinking skills.
 There are a variety of linked courses to meet the needs of students who may have Advanced Placement (AP) and/or dual credit in some core freshman classes.
 There are Learning Communities for students in various majors, undeclared students, and provisional students.
 In addition, because students attend several classes together, a greater opportunity to connect with peers exists.
 There is no additional cost to participate in a Learning Community.
-For additional information and sample syllabi, see the Learning Communities Web site at http://utsa.edu/lc/ or contact the office at (210) 458-7490.
+For additional information contact the office at (210) 458-7490.

-As an extension of the Office of Undergraduate Studies, the Office of Undergraduate Studies Support and Technology Services (USSTS) provides support to all UTSA undergraduate students and the academic advising community that serves them with educational and technical services for achieving academic and professional goals.
+As an extension of the University College, the Office of Undergraduate Studies Support and Technology Services (USSTS) provides support to all UTSA undergraduate students and the academic advising community that serves them with educational and technical services for achieving academic and professional goals.
 Two support programs are housed within this office: academic advising for Special Undergraduates and the National Student Exchange Program.
 In addition, the office provides coordination and support of the transfer articulation processes between UTSA departments and community colleges, and coordinates academic advising activities across the UTSA campuses.

 UTSA is a member of the National Student Exchange (NSE) program, which is the only comprehensive student exchange program in the United States and now includes partners in Canada.
 The NSE program provides opportunities for undergraduates with 30 or more earned credit hours and a minimum grade point average of 2.5 to study for a semester or up to one calendar year at another NSE (non-Texas) institution.
 With more than 175 institutions located in the U.S., Puerto Rico, Guam, the Virgin Islands, and five Canadian provinces, students can continue to enhance their academic progress, broaden life experiences, and explore institutions for possible graduate school opportunities at the same cost as UTSA tuition.
 Please contact the Office of Undergraduate Studies Support and Technology Services for application information and deadlines.